 - Flexibility is poor: I can do maybe 90 degree splits (vs. the ~150 before), and when bending down with my knees locked, I can only come about ~20cm from the floor.

 I shouldn't complain though, because I didn't spend much time in the gym or stretching.
 Progress in mobility and strength has been rather random.
 I expected that after walking a lot at Burning Man, I'd make great progress, but no - the ankle pain set me back by about a month.
 Then within a week, I became able to squat... go figure.
 What I did in that week that might have any connection to leg strength or mobility was one 13-minute session on the StairMaster (climbing neverending stairs, like an escalator).
 Whether progress is delayed by so many days that it's hard to establish cause & effect, or whether what really advances the recovery is time and sleep, I can't quite tell.
 Anyway, if you have time, do stretch and walk and bike.

 Also, I've been on TV (ABC Australia).
-It's satirical piece on heightism, and my segment starts a 2:52.
+It was a satirical piece on heightism, but unfortunately it got removed.